 Puck Equipment Safety Part 4: Agitating and Pumping Manure Safety

+What can be done for agitating and pumping manure safety?
 Two main concerns when agitating manure are hydrogen sulfide and methane.
 Both of these gases can build throughout their time in manure storage and can be very harmful to both humans and animals.
 Knowing the types of gases, safety precautions, and preventative practices when agitating and pumping manure can avoid risks to humans and animals.

 Manure Pit Gases